asd153866714/JavaScript-Algorithms-and-Data-Structures-Masterclass/Data Structure/Binary_Heaps/README.md

     * The child index you swapped to now becomes the new parent index.
     * Keep looping and swapping until neither child is larger than the element.
     * Return the old root!
+### Sink Down
+* The procedure for deleting the root from the heap (effectively extracting the maximum element in a max-heap or the minimum element in a min-heap) and restoring the properties is called down-heap

+* Also known as bubble-down, percolate-down, sift-down, trickle down, heapify-down, cascade-down, and extract-min/max

 ## Big O of Binary Heap

+---

 # Priority Queue
-* A data structure where each element has a priority.
+* A data structure where each element has a **priority**.
 * Elements with higher priorities are served before elements with lower priorities.

 ## implemmentation
-* Write a Min Binary Heap - lower number means higher priority.
+* Write a **Min Binary Heap** - lower number means higher priority.
 * Each Node has a val and a priority.
 Use the priority to build the heap.
-* Enqueue method accepts a value and priority, makes a new node, and puts it in the right spot based off of its priority.
+* **Enqueue** method accepts a value and priority, makes a new node, and puts it in the right spot based off of its priority.
-* Dequeue method removes root element, returns it, and rearranges heap using priority.
+* **Dequeue** method removes root element, returns it, and rearranges heap using priority.

 ## Big O of Priority Queue
 * Insertion - O(log N)
 * Removal - O(log N)
 * Search - O(N)

+---

+# Recap
+* Binary Heaps are very useful data structures for **sorting**, and implementing other data structures like **priority queues**

+* Binary Heaps are either **MaxBinaryHeaps** or **MinBinaryHeaps** with parents either being smaller or larger than their children

+* With just a little bit of math, we can represent heaps using arrays!